BenSaunders27/ProgressiveTransformersSLP/README.md

 # Usage

 Prepare Phoenix (or other sign langugae dataset) Data as .txt files, for .skel, .gloss, .txt and .files.
-Examples in /Data/tmp
+Examples in /Data/tmp.
+Data path must be specified in config file.

 To run, start __main__.py with arguments "train" and ".\Configs\Base.yaml":